One of four juvenile salmon found upstream of the former migration barrier. Photo: Improve Aquatic LIFE.

 A young salmon.
 Photo: Mathias Arnham.

-Salmon habitat in focus at fishing and outdoor fair
+Salmon habitat in focus at fishing and leisure fair

-On the last Saturday in June, the Värmland County Administrative Board participated in the fishing and leisure fair in Sysslebäck to talk about Improve Aquatic LIFE.
-There was great interest among the visitors, who learned about planned measures to improve the habitats in Värmland’s waterways.
+Last Saturday in June, the County Administrative Board of Värmland participated in the fishing and outdoor fair in Sysslebäck to present Improve Aquatic LIFE.
+There was great interest among the visitors, who learned about planned measures to improve the habitats in Värmland’s rivers.

 Read more